 Cauliflower has been a popular low carb, keto option for quite a while.
 I've been a little slow to jump on the bandwagon but am beginning to develop quite a taste for it!
 Cauliflower Pizza crust was my first conversion and I actually prefer it to the real thing now!

-Cauliflower has a "pliable" texture per www.marthastewart.com, making it a perfect substitute for potatoes, rice and many other carbs.
+Cauliflower's mild taste and smooth texture makes it a perfect substitute for potatoes, rice and many other carbs per www.thedailymeal.com.
 It tastes wonderful raw, roasted, boiled, steamed or air fried.
 Being high in fiber, Vitamin C and folate makes it a favorite option for those on various diets.

 Gluten free diets, paleo diets, celiac disease diets, along with low carb and keto diets all incorporate many cauliflower recipes.
 Since the vegetable itself has a very mild taste it's easy to add seasoning and other ingredients to create amazing culinary delights.